Broadmoor Hospital: Historical governance

 The first medical superintendent was John Meyer.
 His assistant, William Orange, succeeded him.
 Orange established "a management style that was greatly admired".
 He also advised the Home Office on how to approach criminal insanity.
 Orange was in charge from 1870 to 1886.

 From its opening, until 1948, Broadmoor was managed by a council of supervision, appointed by and reporting to the Home Secretary.
-Thereafter, the Criminal Justice Act of 1948 transferred ownership of the hospital to the Department of Health (and the newly formed NHS) and oversight to the Board of Control for Lunacy and Mental Deficiency established under the Mental Deficiency Act 1913.
+Thereafter, the Criminal Justice Act 1948 transferred ownership of the hospital to the Department of Health (and the newly formed NHS) and oversight to the Board of Control for Lunacy and Mental Deficiency established under the Mental Deficiency Act 1913.
 It also renamed the hospital Broadmoor Institution.
 The hospital remained under direct control of the Department of Health – a situation that reportedly "combined notional central control with actual neglect" – until the establishment of the Special Hospitals Service Authority in 1989, with Charles Kaye as its first chief executive.

 Alan Franey ran the hospital from 1989 to 1997, having been recommended for the post by his friend Jimmy Savile.
 His leadership was undermined by persistent rumours of sexual impropriety on the hospital grounds.
-Allegedly he ignored at least three sexual assaults that he had been informed about.
+Allegedly, he ignored at least three sexual assaults that he had been informed about.

 The Special Hospitals Service Authority was abolished in 1996, being replaced by individual special health authorities in each of the high-security hospitals.
 The Broadmoor Hospital Authority was itself dissolved on 31 March 2001.